Local 2-separators: Graph-Decompositions

 \begin{rem} Even if the graph $G$ has no loops or parallel edges, graphs obtained from $G$ by identifying along a family may have loops or parallel edges, see \autoref{fig:gluing2}. \end{rem}

-A \emph{graph-decomposition} consists of a bipartite graph $(B,S)$, where the elements of $B$ are referred to as `bags' and the elements of $S$ are referred to as `local separators'.
+\begin{dfn}[Graph-decomposition] A \emph{graph-decomposition} consists of a bipartite graph $(B,S)$ with bipartition classes $B$ and $S$, where the elements of $B$ are referred to as `bags-nodes' and the elements of $S$ are referred to as `separating-nodes'.
 This bipartite graph is referred to as the `decomposition graph'.
 For each node $x$ of the decomposition graph, there is a graph $G_x$ associated to $x$.
-Moreover for every edge $e$ of the decomposition graph from a local separator $s$ to a bag $b$, there is a map $\iota_e$ that maps the associated graph $G_s$ to a subgraph of the associated graph $G_b$.
+Moreover for every edge $e$ of the decomposition graph from a separating-node $s$ to a bag-node $b$, there is a map $\iota_e$ that maps the associated graph $G_s$ to a subgraph of the associated graph $G_b$.
+We refer to $G_s$ with $s\in S$ as a \emph{local separator} and to $G_b$ with $b\in B$ as a \emph{bag}.

-The \emph{underlying graph} of a graph-decomposition $(G_x|x\in V(B,S))$ is constructed from the disjoint union of the bags $b\in B$ by identifying along all the families given by the copies of the graph $G_s$ for $s\in S$.
-Formally, for each local separator $s\in S$, its family is $(\iota_e(G_s)))$, where this family contains a copy of $G_s$ for every edge $e$ incident with the vertex $s$ in the bipartite graph $(B,S)$.
+The \emph{underlying graph} of a graph-decomposition $(G_x|x\in V(B,S))$ is constructed from the disjoint union of the bags $G_b$ with $b\in B$ by identifying along all the families given by the copies of the graphs $G_s$ for $s\in S$.
+Formally, for each separating-node $s\in S$, its family is $(\iota_e(G_s)))$, where the index ranges over the edges of $(B,S)$ incident with $s$. \end{dfn}

+\begin{rem} For some applications, it may be attractive to not construct the underlying graph all at once, as we do here, but rather \lq step by step\rq\ by doing the gluing in a certain order.
+We expect that one essentially gets the same graph in the natural cases, independently of the ordering.
+As gluing is the reverse operation to local splitting and for local splitting we have proved commutativity (compare \autoref{cuttings commute}), for the graph-decompositions related to \autoref{thm:main_intro} this is indeed the case.
+However, we require the technical tool of contacts to formalise this.
+We shall not use this in this paper. \end{rem}

 Now we perform the identification for all these families separately.
 We remark that different orderings in which we perform these identification result in the same graph.

-The \emph{width} of a graph-decomposition $(G_x|x\in V(B,S))$ is the maximal vertex number of a bag $b\in B$ -- take away one\footnote{This convention to take away one is common in the literature.
+The \emph{width} of a graph-decomposition $(G_x|x\in V(B,S))$ is the maximal vertex number of a bag $G_b$ with $b\in B$ take away one\footnote{This convention to take away one is common in the literature.
 Consequently, trees have tree-width one.}.
-The \emph{adhesion} of a graph-decomposition $(G_x|x\in V(B,S))$ is the maximum vertex number of a local separator $s\in S$.
+The \emph{adhesion} of a graph-decomposition $(G_x|x\in V(B,S))$ is the maximum vertex number of a local separator $G_s$ with $s\in S$.
 This completes the definition of graph-decompositions and related concepts.